jycouet/VSTSExtensions/renovateMe/README.md

 > Hey you, yes you, you are at the right place :) <br>
 > You want to keep track of your dependencies?

 This build task is helping you to use [renovate](https://github.com/singapore/renovate) directly with your VSTS **git** repo.
+(Check their nice [Doc](https://docs.renovatebot.com/) if you want to know more)

 ## Task Setup

 - Select a linux Agent queue
 - Check that your `Project collection build service` as the right to
   - **Create branch**
   - **Contribute to Pull Request**
   - **Force Push** _(if you want renovate to delete branchs when closing outdated renovations)_